DigixGlobal/etc-redemption/README.md

 The project is currently in "Dry run" mode, where a live test deployment is available on ETC chain.

+Activation block is set to **3800000**.
+An updated UI will be released very shortly with the new contract.

 ---

 * **[DGDR to ETC User Guide](https://github.com/DigixGlobal/etc-redemption/blob/master/guide/GUIDE.md)**